-Answer: The wooden Montessori Moveable Alphabet gives the children the greatest sensorial experience possible; they feel the shape of the letter in their hands, they connect it to the sound they make, and they can manipulate each sound as they construct the words.
+Answer: The wooden Montessori Moveable Alphabet gives the children the greatest sensorial experience possible; they feel the shape of the letter in their hands, connect it to the sound they make, and manipulate each sound as they construct the words.
 As well, the moveable alphabet allows for a child to move sounds around as they are trying to 'write' the words - which isn't possible on paper unless you erase letters over and over again.
 Having said all that, you don't have to abandon the whole concept of the moveable alphabet simply because you can't afford it.
-We've added a tutorial on How To Make A Montessori Moveable Alphabet.
-Or, you can purchase a printable one from the Moveable Alphabet Section in our online Store.
+You can purchase a printable one from the Moveable Alphabet Section in our Shop.

 The Pink Blue Green Language Series is a 3 stage process that prepares and guides the child toward fluent reading.
 There are no great tricks to be taught, just the process of decoding words.
 We’ve made it simple by breaking down each of the 3 stages into smaller digestible lessons.
 This allows the child time within each stage to absorb the new concepts, put them to use in the lessons, practice with extension work, be successful, and gain confidence.
 Once a stage is mastered, the child can move on to the next stage.

 We designed our Pink Blue Green Language Series to fit into a neat storage system that allows easy access and a way for the children to know what work comes next in each stage.

 The Pink Series is in the beginning stage.
 It consists of 3 letter phonetic words (CVC - consonant, vowel, consonant).
 All of the vowels in this stage are short vowels: "a" as in cat, "e" as in net, "i" as in pin, "o" as in mop, and "u" as in sun.
 The letter "y" is not included in this stage.